epccs/RPUpi/Hardware/README.md

 ## Overview

-This board connects a Pi Zero to a multi-drop RS-422 bus and a [RPUno] board.
+This board connects a Pi Zero (not provided) to a multi-drop RS-422 bus and a [RPUno] board.

 [RPUno]: https://github.com/epccs/RPUno